-This is the BEST Smoked Whole Chicken recipe.
+This is the BEST Smoked Whole Chicken recipe and it only requires 10 minutes of prep time.
 When smoking chicken you’re left with extra crispy skins and juicy meat.
-Whole smoked chicken, just like Smoked Chicken Legs and Smoked Chicken Wings, only requires 10 minutes prep time.

 Whole chicken is coated in a simple mixture of olive oil, herbs and lemon juice (or BBQ) then cooked smoked low and slow, to create a perfectly seasoned crust to compliment the juicy interior infused with smoke.